ab2005/imageloaderlib/README.md

 }
 ```

-### Debugging with the Chrome DevTools
+### Debugging with Chrome DevTools

 The integration with the Chrome DevTools frontend is implemented using a
 client/server protocol which the [Stetho](http://facebook.github.io/stetho/) software provides for your application.
-Simply navigate to chrome://inspect and click "Inspect" to get started!
+Simply navigate to [chrome://inspect](chrome://inspect/#devices) and click "Inspect" to get started!

 ![alt text](http://facebook.github.io/stetho/static/images/inspector-discovery.png)